derekburgess/jaws/IMPLEMENTATION_PLAN.md

 ## Immediate next actions

-When implementation begins, start with Milestone 0 in this order:
+Milestone 0 is complete.
+Its execution order and evidence are retained below:

 1. Add the development/test dependency declaration and one clean-environment test command.
 2. Create the ADR template and record the fixed research/architecture decisions.